duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 ```

 An alternative to using the projections to set up a deconstructor to be
-used with `divide` is to contra-map each projection to its corresponding
+used with `divide` is to contramap each projection to its corresponding
 divisible value and combine the pieces with `(>+<)`.
 That is the style
 favoured by Tom Ellis, [^tom-style] which is why I have added a "t"
 prefix to `tdivide` comes from.
 For instance, Gabriella Gonzalez's